 Neck piercing is usually placed on the nape or on the sides of the neck.

-Eye piercing is most popular of piercing for the people nowadays.
-Many teenagers and even some adults prefer to have piercings near the eyes such as in the eyebrow, the corners of the eyes and under the eyelids.
-The procedure for this type of dermal piercing, however, may cause pain and discomfort which may linger until the piercing has fully healed.
+Eye piercing is the most popular piercing for people nowadays.
+Many teenagers and even some adults prefer to have piercings near the eyes, such as in the eyebrow, the corners of the eyes, and under the eyelids.
+The procedure for this type of dermal piercing, however, may cause pain and discomfort, which may linger until the piercing has fully healed.

-Face piercing is also among the popular choice and the microdermal pierce is usually placed on the nose, cheeks, lips and tongue.
+Face piercing is also among the popular choice, and the microdermal piercing is usually placed on the nose, cheeks, lips, and tongue.

 Wrist and Finger Piercing

-Wrist and finger piercing is the popular choice among teenagers.
-The finger piercing may involve one or more fingers or may also surround a finger giving it an appearance of a ring or is also known as dermal ring.
-Others opt for wrist piercing although this type is less recommended due to numerous activities involved using the wrist.
+Wrist and finger piercing is a popular choice among teenagers.
+The finger piercing may involve one or more fingers or may also surround a finger giving it an appearance of a ring, also known as a dermal ring.
+Others opt for wrist piercing, although this type is less recommended due to numerous activities involved in using the wrist.

 Lower Back Piercing